Arturo Ruas

-Adrian Jaoude (born October 11, 1981) is a Brazilian professional wrestler, Jiu-Jitsu practitioner, and former amateur wrestler.
+Adrián Antoine Abou Jaoude (born 11 October 1981) is a Lebanese-Brazilian professional wrestler, Jiu-Jitsu practitioner, and former amateur wrestler.
 He is best known for his time in WWE, where he performed under the ring name Arturo Ruas.
 Previously, he has also wrestled for Evolve.
 Prior to entering pro wrestling he was an amateur wrestler and represented his country at the 2011 Pan American Games in Guadalajara, Mexico.

+Biography

+Jaoude was born in Jal el Dib to a Lebanese father and a Brazilian mother.
+In 1977, his parents went with his older brother to Lebanon to originally visit his paternal family for a short time.
+However, due to the civil war that broke out while they were there, they were only able to return to Brazil more than 13 years later.
+He represented Brazil in amateur wrestling from 2006 to 2015.

 Amateur wrestling and combat sports career

 Jaoude participated in the men's 84 kg division in amateur wrestling at the 2011 Pan American Games, finishing 4th.
 For 17 years he was an unbeaten freestyle wrestling champion in Brazil.
 As well as Jiu-Jitsu, he is also well-versed in capoeira.

 Professional wrestling career

 WWE (2015–2021)

 Jaoude signed with WWE in 2015.
 He was trained at the WWE Performance Center and made his debut in July 2016 during a house show, in which he teamed with Niko Bogojevic (Otis) against Gzim Selmani (Rezar) and Sunny Dhinsa (Akam).
-On the July 18, 2018 episode of NXT, Jaoude made his NXT debut where he was defeated by Kassius Ohno (Chris Hero).
-On the June 13, 2019 episode of NXT, Jaoude, now under the ring name of Arturo Ruas, was defeated by Matt Riddle.
+On 18 July 2018 episode of NXT, Jaoude made his NXT debut where he was defeated by Kassius Ohno (Chris Hero).
+On 13 June 2019 episode of NXT, Jaoude, now under the ring name of Arturo Ruas, was defeated by Matt Riddle.

-On the August 10, 2020 episode of Raw, Ruas made his Raw debut in a Raw Underground segment, an underground fight club hosted by Shane McMahon, where he defeated Mikey Spandex by knockout.
+On 10 August 2020 episode of Raw, Ruas made his Raw debut in a Raw Underground segment, an underground fight club hosted by Shane McMahon, where he defeated Mikey Spandex by knockout.
 As part of the 2020 Draft in October, Ruas was drafted to the Raw brand, though he was then quickly and quietly moved back to NXT.
-On June 25, 2021, Jaoude was released from his WWE contract.
+On 25 June 2021, Jaoude was released from his WWE contract.